Microsoft Five Forces Analysis & Recommendations (Porter Model)

 5. Threat of new entrants or new entry: Moderate force

+Recommendations.
 The results of this Five Forces analysis of Microsoft put focus on competitive rivalry as the strongest force affecting the business and the information technology industry environment.
-In this regard, the company must implement strategies that boost competitive advantage.
-For example, Microsoft must increase its research and development efforts, along with improved product development, to maximize competitiveness against other firms’ products.
-Innovation also supports Microsoft’s generic competitive strategy and intensive growth strategies.
-This Five Forces analysis shows that the company must include the bargaining power of buyers, the bargaining power of suppliers, and the threat of new entry in strategic formulation.
+This Five Forces analysis also shows that the company must include the bargaining power of buyers, the bargaining power of suppliers, and the threat of new entry in strategic formulation.
 These three forces have a moderate and significant effect on Microsoft’s performance.
-The threat of substitutes is a minimal consideration, although the technology business can also work on this force to enhance product attractiveness.
+The threat of substitutes is a minimal consideration, although it also affects the technology business.
+Based on the factors in this Five Forces analysis, the following are recommendations for Microsoft:

 Competitive Rivalry or Competition with Microsoft (Strong Force)

-• Moderate switching costs (moderate force)
+• Customers’ moderate switching costs (moderate force)

-• High aggressiveness of firms (strong force)
+• High aggressiveness of consumer electronics and IT firms (strong force)

 • High diversity of firms (strong force)